-The prize had five stages, aimed atto supporting concepts through demonstration, with the final stage culminating in an open water testing competition at Jennette’s Pier, where the systems will produced clean water using the power of waves.
+The prize has five stages, aimed to support concepts through demonstration, with the final stage culminating in an open water testing competition at Jennette’s Pier, where the systems will produce clean water using the power of waves.

-The purpose of this prize was to incentivize the creation of wave powered desalination systems that could meet the following goals:
+The purpose of this prize is to incentivize the creation of wave powered desalination systems that meet the following goals:

 Flexibility in Varied Wave Conditions: Competitors must develop systems that can survive harsh wave conditions and operate under different wave conditions and different sites without major tuning to ensure operation at a wide variety of locations.
 All solutions that make it to the DRINK Stage will be evaluated at an open-water test at Jennette’s Pier, which experiences average- to low-energetic wave resources.